design system

 Simple Website: Bootstrap, HTML & JQuery

-For a simple website, you can use vanilla HTML, Bootstrap instead of CSS and JQuery instead of Javascript
+For a simple website, you can use vanilla HTML, Bootstrap instead of vanilla CSS and JQuery instead of vanilla Javascript

 Simple website tech stack